 Animal Enrichment FundAnimal enrichment is a very important part of animal care.
-Providing enrichment creates a more stimulating environment while encouraging species-typical behaviors.
+Enrichment creates a more stimulating environment while encouraging species-typical behaviors.
 The keeper staff at Northwest Trek provide activities that challenge our animals, offering environmental stimulation and physical and mental exercise.
 Enrichment is as essential to animal health and well-being as proper nutrition or medical care and helps to provide a better overall quality of life.

 Types of Enrichment